 Clark Fine has chased the same phantom.
 Fine is a classic cop’s cop, a detective in the Sheriff’s office in Hendricks County, just west of Indianapolis.
 Even over the phone, you can hear the ghosts of thousands of cigarettes in his raspy, unfiltered voice.

 In 2004, Fine had a cold case involving a murdered prostitute named Buffie Brawley, found dumped in an abandoned truck stop on Indianapolis’s south side.
-She had been beaten up, strangled, and run over with a truck.
+She had been beaten up, strangled, and run over by a truck.
 Fine attended Terri Turner’s Oklahoma City confab on the I-40 killings.
 Indianapolis is on I-70, but truckers frequently travel up from the southwest to the midwest via I-44 out of Oklahoma City, intersecting with I-70 at St. Louis.
 Anything going on in Oklahoma City could easily find its way to Indy.
 At Turner’s meeting, Clark Fine became friends with a police sergeant from Grapevine, Texas.
 Like Fine, the Grapevine sergeant had a case similar to Terri Turner’s—a truck stop prostitute who had been killed and thrown from an overpass.

 “It’s kind of mind-boggling how many girls get killed every year doing that,” Fine told me.
 Eventually, John Robert Williams—the suspect in Terri Turner’s series—confessed to the Grapevine crime from prison in Mississippi.
 The sergeant called Clarke Fine and told him he ought to talk to the guy too.